Ingrid Goes West

 Ingrid is an unbalanced woman who becomes infatuated with an Instagram celebrity in the funny and satirical dark comedy Ingrid Goes West.

 At the start of the film, Ingrid (Aubrey Plaza, best known as Parks and Recreation’s lovable misanthrope April Ludgate) is in a mental hospital due to an incident at the wedding of a women she became obsessed with on Instagram.
-After being released, she reads a magazine article about Taylor Sloane (Elisabeth Olsen from last week’s excellent Wind River), a photographer with tons of Instagram followers.
+After being released, she reads a magazine article about Taylor Sloane (Elizabeth Olsen from last week’s excellent Wind River), a photographer with tons of Instagram followers.
 After Taylor innocently responds to a comment Ingrid left on one of her photos, Ingrid decides to take all the money her recently deceased mother left her and move to Venice, California.
 Once there, she plots to insinuate herself into Taylor’s life.

 The screenplay for Ingrid Goes West (co-written by David Branson Smith and director Matt Spicer) is very insightful about the culture that could create someone like Ingrid.
 She is lonely and depressed and feels she is inferior.
 What she thinks will cure her is being popular on social media.
 It will mean she has been accepted.
 She becomes obsessed with Taylor because she thinks Taylor’s life is perfect.
 She does not just want to be a part of Taylor’s life, she wants to become like Taylor.
-Elisabeth Olsen is great as a woman whose job is to portray someone living a perfect life 24/7.
+Elizabeth Olsen is great as a woman whose job is to portray someone living a perfect life 24/7.
 Who Taylor really is remains something of a mystery because Ingrid does not care.
 She needs Taylor to be that person because she needs to be that person.

 Aubrey Plaza’s awkward, sarcastic humor is put to good use here.
 Ingrid is uncomfortable in social situations, like she is always afraid she is about to be rejected.
 Plaza is effective as a woman easily trapped between being the person she wants people to think she is and the insecure little girl she feels like.